1. True or False? Semi-Trucks Must Obey the Same Traffic Laws as Other Vehicles on the Roadway.

 FALSE.
 There are several factors that can affect how long it takes to slow or control a truck traveling at a high rate of speed including the weight of the load being carried, the weather conditions, roadway conditions, and traffic conditions—driver experience is not one of these factors.
 Even experienced drivers must be sure to leave enough room to stop without causing a collision.
 There are FMSCA standards that regulate brake-stopping distances for trucks.

 3. True or False?
 The More Miles a Truck Driver Drives, the More Money He/She Will Make.

 FALSE.
 Though it is true that many drivers are paid per mile driven, they are not necessarily making more money than drivers paid per load or per delivery.
 The benefit of being paid per mile is that the driver is paid a fixed rate regardless of how long it takes.
 However, there are FMCSA regulations that limit the number of consecutive hours that can be driven.
 Driver fatigue is a big problem within the trucking industry.

 4. True or False?
 When a Semi-Truck Is Involved in an Accident, a Device in the Truck Automatically Records the Crash.

 FALSE.
 Most semi-trucks have an onboard event data recorder commonly referred to as a black box.
 However, black boxes are not required, therefore, not all semi-trucks have them.
 Black boxes do not necessarily record automatically.
 Some begin recording only when triggered by crash-like conditions such as sudden acceleration, hard braking, or sharp movement of the steering wheel.
-Others record continuously on a loop so that only the last few minutes of data is available.
-Because of the potential black box data, early investigation into an accident is key in semi accident cases.
+Others record continuously on a loop so that only the last few minutes of data are available.
+Because of the potential black box data, early investigation into an accident is key in semi-accident cases.
 Hiring an attorney as soon as possible will ensure that all valuable data is secured.